Christmas and Marriage meet

 As we approach our spouse, ‘Can you love me like this?’, the answer will come.
 Yes… And no.

-But no, in that I can’t do this perfectly.
+But no… I can’t do this perfectly.
 Will you accept the love that I can give as a fellow human being?
 Will you accept my love in the broken and beautiful way in which I can do this through the restoring, renewing power of Jesus in me?

 Henri Nouwen wrote, “If we do not know we are beloved sons and daughters of God, we are going to expect someone else to make us feel that we are.
 We will expect someone else to give us that perfect, unconditional love.
 They cannot.”